Randy Bullock

-Randy Bullock (born December 16, 1989) is an American football placekicker who is a free agent.
-He played college football at Texas A&M, and was recognized as the nation's best college football kicker and a consensus All-American.
-He was selected by the Houston Texans in the fifth round of the 2012 NFL Draft, after winning college football's Lou Groza Award.
+Randolph Richard Bullock (born December 16, 1989) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the Texas A&M Aggies, and was recognized as the nation's best college football kicker and a consensus All-American.
+He was selected by the Houston Texans in the fifth round of the 2012 NFL draft, after winning college football's Lou Groza Award.